zrthxn/trociety-app/README.md

-# trociety-app
+# Trociety-App
-The Trociety cross platform mobile app
+The Trociety cross platform mobile app for smart society management

+#### Please work and push on dev branch only